Flybell/starter-academic/content/home/experience.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "Experience"
+title = "The Path"
-subtitle = ""
+subtitle = "my academic trajectory in a nutshell"

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format